opendistro/for-elasticsearch-docs/docs/elasticsearch/cluster.md

 You can design a hot-warm architecture where you first index your data to hot nodes---fast and expensive---and after a certain period of time move them to warm nodes---slow and cheap.

-If you analyze time series data that you rarely update and want the older data to go onto a cheaper storage, this architecture can be a good fit
+If you analyze time series data that you rarely update and want the older data to go onto cheaper storage, this architecture can be a good fit.

 This architecture helps save money on storage costs.
 Rather than increasing the number of hot nodes and using fast, expensive storage, you can add warm nodes for data that you don't access as frequently.